AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

 ### Listing all subcommittees

-1. Running command to list all subcommittees while initially displaying list of members.
+1. Running command to list all subcommittees while initially displaying list of members
     1. Prerequisites: List all members using the `list` command.

-    1. Test case: `list-sc`
+    1. Enter: `list-sc`
        Expected: List of subcommittees is displayed.
 List of members is no longer displayed.

 ### Deleting a subcommittee

+1. Deleting an existing subcommittee that has one or more members assigned to it.
+    1. Prerequisites: As per sample data, ExcoLink contains a subcommittee "Tech" with members Alex Yeoh and David Li assigned to it.
+The subcommittee has display index 1 in the subcommittee list.
+Next, the user must switch to the subcommittee list view using `list-sc`.

+    1. Enter: `delete-sc 1`
+       Expected: The subcommittee "Tech" is deleted from the list.

+    1. Next, enter: `list`
+       Expected: List of members is displayed.
+Members Alex Yeoh and David Li are now shown to have no subcommittee.

 ### Saving data